-I. It is the more needful to do this, because among the numberless books that have been written upon the subject, both by the Romanists and Protestants, it is difficult to find any that define it in a scriptural manner.
+I. 1.
+It is the more needful to do this, because among the numberless books that have been written upon the subject, both by the Romanists and Protestants, it is difficult to find any that define it in a scriptural manner.
 The whole body of Roman Catholics define schism, a separation from the Church of Rome; and almost all our own writers define it, a separation from the Church of England.
 Thus both the one and the other set out wrong, and stumble at the very threshold.
-This will easily appear to any that calmly consider the several texts wherein the word "schism" occurs; from the whole tenor of which it is manifest, that it is not a separation from any Church, (whether general or particular, whether the Catholic, or any national Church,) but a separation in a Church.
+This will easily appear to any that calmly consider the several texts wherein the word "schism" occurs: from the whole tenor of which it is manifest, that it is not a separation from any Church, (whether general or particular, whether the Catholic, or any national Church,) but a separation in a Church.

 2. Let us begin with the first verse, wherein St. Paul makes use of the word.
 It is the tenth verse of the first chapter of his First Epistle to the Corinthians.
-The words are, "I besech you, brethren, by the name of the Lord Jesus, that ye all speak the same thing, and that there be no schisms" (the original word is σχισματα) "among you."
-Can anything be more plain han that the schisms here spoken of, were not separations from, but divisions in, the Church of Corinth?
-Accordingly, it follows, "But that ye be perfectly united together, in the same mind and in the same judgment."
-You see here, that an union m mind and judgment was the direct opposite to the Corinthian chism.
-This, consequently, was not a separation from the Church or Christian society at Corinth; but a separation in the Church; a disunion in mind and judgment, (perhaps also n affection,) among those who, notwithstanding this, continued utwardly united as before.
+The Words are, "I beseech you, brethren, by the name of the Lord Jesus, that ye all speak the same thing, and that there be no schisms" (the original word is scismata) "among you."
+Can anything be more plain than that the schisms here spoken of, were not separations from, but divisions in, the Church of Corinth Accordingly, it follows, "But that ye be perfectly united together, in the same mind and in the same judgment."
+You see here, that an union in mind and judgment was the direct opposite to the Corinthian schism.
+This, consequently, was not a separation from the Church or Christian society at Corinth' but a separation in the Church; a disunion in mind and judgment, (perhaps also affection,) among those who, notwithstanding this, continued outwardly united as before.

-3. Of what nature this schism at Corinth was, is still more dearly determined (if anything can be more clear) by the words that immediately follow: "Now this I say,"-this is the schism of which I speak; you are divided into separate parties; some of you speaking in favour of one, some of another meacher, - "Every one of you saith," (verse 12,) "I am Paul, and I of Apollos, and I of Cephas," or Peter.
-Who then does not see that the schism for which the Apostle here reproves the Corinthians is neither more nor less than the plitting into several parties, as they gave the preference to me or another preacher?
-And this species of schism there will beoccasion to guard against in every religious community.
+3. Of what nature this schism at Corinth was, is still more clearly determined (if anything can be more clear) by the words that immediately follow: "Now this I say," -- this is the schism of which I speak; you are divided into separate parties; some of you speaking in favor of one, some of another preacher, -- "Every one of you saith," (verse 12,) " I am of Paul, and I of Apollos, and I of Cephas," or Peter.
+Who then does not see that the schism for which the Apostle here reproves the Corinthians is neither more nor less than the splitting into several parties, as they gave the preference to one or another preacher And this species of schism there will be occasion to guard against in every religious community.

-4. The second place where the Apostle uses this word is in he eighteenth verse of the eleventh chapter of this Epistle: When ye come together in the Church," the Christian angregation, "I hear that there are divisions" (the original nord here also is σχισματα, schisms) "among you."
-But what were these schisms?
-The Apostle immediately tells you: (Verse 1:) "When you come together," professing your design is weat of the Lord's Supper, every one of you taketh before mother his own supper," as if it were a common meal.
-What hen was the schism?
-It seems, in doing this, they divided ato little parties, which cherished anger and resentment one minst another, even at that solemn season.
+4. The second place where the Apostle uses this word is in the eighteenth verse of the eleventh chapter of this Epistle: "When ye come together in the Church," the Christian congregation, "I hear that there are division" (the original word here also is scismata, schisms) "among you."
+But what were these schisms The Apostle immediately tells you: (Verse 20:) "When you come together," professing you design is "to cat of the Lord's Supper, every on of you taketh before another his own supper," as if it were a common meal.
+What then was the schism It seems, in doing this, they divided into little parties, which cherished anger and resentment one against another, even at the solemn season.